 The Equity Committee supports and enacts the deeply important work towards diversity, equity, inclusion and justice at Trillium Waldorf School.
-The Equity Committee membership will strive to include members of Faculty, Administrative Staff, Board, Parents, and Alumni.

 The following are some of the guiding documents related to Equity work at TrWS: